ampproject/amphtml/spec/amp-framework-hosting.md

 The properties are defined as follows:

-- `ampRuntimeVersion` (required) is the current production runtime version (RTV) of the AMP framework available from versionless URLs.
+- `ampRuntimeVersion` (required) is the current production runtime version of the AMP framework.
-- `ampCssUrl` (required) is the boilerplate CSS of the current production runtime version that should be used when optimizing AMP pages.
+- `ampCssUrl` (optional) is a URL to the boilerplate CSS for the current production runtime version.
 - `canaryPercentage` (optional) indicates the fraction of users who receive the current canary runtime version of the AMP framework instead of the current production runtime version.
-- `diversions` (optional) lists active non-production runtime versions available (canary and experiments).
+- `diversions` (optional) lists active non-production runtime versions (canary and experiments).
 - `ltsRuntimeVersion` (optional) is the current [long-term stable](https://github.com/ampproject/amphtml/blob/master/contributing/lts-release.md) runtime version.
-- `ltsCssUrl` (optional) is the boilerplate CSS of the current long-term stable runtime version.
+- `ltsCssUrl` (optional) is a URL to the boilerplate CSS for the current long-term stable runtime version.

 ### amp-geo hotpatching

-Component [amp-geo](https://amp.dev/documentation/components/amp-geo/) requires special attention when hosting the AMP framework.
-When `cdn.ampproject.org` serves `amp-geo-0.1.js`, it detects the country where the request originated and replaces string `{{AMP_ISO_COUNTRY_HOTPATCH}}` with the ISO 3166-1 alpha-2 country code (two ascii letter characters) followed by 26 space characters, to maintain the string length.
+[amp-geo](https://amp.dev/documentation/components/amp-geo/) requires special attention when hosting the AMP framework.
+When `cdn.ampproject.org` serves any of `amp-geo-0.1.js`, `amp-geo-0.1.mjs`, `amp-geo-latest.js`, or `amp-geo-latest.mjs`, it detects the country where the request originated and replaces string `{{AMP_ISO_COUNTRY_HOTPATCH}}` with the ISO 3166-1 alpha-2 country code (two ascii letter characters) followed by 26 spaces to maintain the string length.
 Ideally, when hosting the AMP framework, your content distribution platform would perform the same manipulation.

 If country code detection and file modification at time of delivery are not possible, amp-geo supports use of an API to fetch the user's country at run time.
 Be aware that usage of an API for this feature increases the chances of visible content or style shifts due to the delay of an additional network request.
 The AMP Project does not provide this API service; you need to supply your own API.
 Two example providers (not a comprehensive list) that offer IP-to-country databases from which an API could be created include [MaxMind](https://www.maxmind.com) and [IP2Location](https://www.ip2location.com/).